If it seems like the world is getting more expensive, that’s because it is.

 Instead of letting your (sometimes richer, sometimes less responsible) friends choose the spots for Friday night, be proactive and choose them first.

-Find inexpensive places to grab that beer — it’ll taste the same whether you pay $4 or $12.
-You can also host a cheap but impressive dinner party at home.
+Find inexpensive places to grab that meal, drink or coffee — it’ll taste the same whether you pay $4 or $12.
+You can also coordinate a potluck dinner party or barbecue at home!

 Wait 24 Hours

 For purchases over $50, or a limit you determine based on your budget, wait 24 hours to make sure you really want it and you’re getting a good deal.

 “You should also use that time to sleep on the decision,” Lal said.
 “If it’s something you’re still thinking about after 24 hours, and you did your research, then it’s a decision you’re less likely to regret.”